lowwebtech/low-web-extension/Readme.md

 ### And more

-- block different social embed like Facebook like or share buttons.
+- block different social embeds like Facebook like or share buttons.
 It mostly blocks scripts from embeds, so when possible embeds are still displayed and customized with injected css and when necessary datas are loaded from oEmbed.
 - add the header `Save-data: on` to all requests (currently based on [Save-data: on](https://chrome.google.com/webstore/detail/save-data-on/nholpkfnmjbinlhcfihkhiehdaohlibg)).
 This header can be interpreted by websites to reduce weight of pages.
-- optionnaly block all requests of type: font (+ url from font services like Google Fonts) *(default:false)*
+- optionnaly block all requests of type: font (+ urls from font services like Google Fonts) *(default:false)*
 - disable css transition and animation *(default:false)* (:warning: break transitionend / animationend events :warning:)
 - disable &lt;marquee&gt; animations :P